 Some recipes advise draining the water from the cooked meat before adding the tomato sauce, but I don’t like doing that.
 The meat juices are rich in flavor, and I’d rather simmer it a bit longer to condensate this flavor than to throw it away.
 Are you with me on this one?

-How to prepare cabbage leaves for lasagna layering
+Prepare cabbage leaves for layering

 Core the cabbage head, inserting a knife and cutting around the stem at an angle.
 Use a sharp knife and be careful, you might need some force to stab the knife in.
 The hole should go about 3 inches inside the cabbage, to make it easier to remove the leaves later (1).